Shadoukun/rustydorf/README.md

 ## Features

 - Rust backend to interact with the Dwarf Fortress process.
 - Basic Python GUI using a REST API for displaying data.
+My rational for using the Qt binding for python is that it makes it easier to customize and update without having to do anything to the backend.

 ###